chelle0425/DrainageSimulator/README.md

 Droplets flows to the lowest adjacent square (including diagonals), choosing one at random if there are multiple directions that are lower

-If a droplet is on a plateau, it simply doesn't flow anywhere (lakes should appear as black bodies)
+If a droplet is on a plateau, it simply doesn't flow anywhere (thus lakes should appear as black bodies)

 Code takes about 1 min 30 to run for a 200x200 array